yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 value(w)
 ````

 An alternative approach is to limit the variance, and maximize the expected return.
-Let us maximize the return while constraining the variance to be less than the variance for a  portfolio with equal positions in all assets (this model leads to a quadratically constrained problem, hence you need a QCQP or SOCP capable solver such as [SEDUMI], [SDPT3], [GUROBI], [MOSEK], or [CPLEX])
+Let us maximize the return while constraining the variance to be less than the variance for a  portfolio with equal positions in all assets (this model leads to a quadratically constrained problem, hence you need a QCQP or SOCP capable solver such as [sedumi](/command/sedumi), [sdpt3](/command/sdpt3), [GUROBI](/solver/gurobi), [MOSEK](/solver/mosek), or [CPLEX])

 ````matlab
 F = [sum(w) == 1, w>=0];